NatNgs/Nlaylist/README.md

 Currently, app is able to get video titles and to show them, but no solution is found yet to get video channels names.

-### Improve begining experience

-Current works depends a lot on having already a somewhat long list of videos loaded

-Few warnings or IDK may be good to be implemented for before the list is long enough to play

 ### Import youtube playlists

 To be worked